China’s Position on Russia’s Invasion of Ukraine

 April 1, 2022:

 - [Action] The Times of London reports that China coordinated a large cyberattack on Ukrainian military and nuclear facilities prior to the Russian ground invasion.
-According to the Times reporting, the computer network exploitation attacks, designed to steal data or gain intelligence about how to exploit network vulnerabilities and disrupt defense and civilian infrastructure, targeted over 600 websites, including Ukrainian military and government networks.
-The cyberattacks reportedly peaked on February 23, the day before Russia invaded Ukraine.
+According to the Times reporting, the computer network exploitation attacks targeted over 600 Ukrainian websites, peaking on February 23, the day before Russia invaded Ukraine.
 A Security Service of Ukraine (SBU) colonel who spoke with the Times stated that the cyberattacks had characteristics unique to the tools and methods used by the cyberwarfare unit of the People’s Liberation Army.
 A SBU spokesperson denies that the SBU provided the Times’ with official information.
-Nonetheless, the UK National Cyber Security Centre launches an investigation into the allegations.

 - [Media] The People’s Daily publishes a commentary titled “‘A Biological Military Empire’ Cannot Prove its Innocence,” which criticizes the United States for opposing the establishment of a “verification mechanism” under the Biological Weapons Convention to investigate Russian allegations that the United States is conducting chemical or biological weapons activities in Ukraine.
 It is the fourth in the series “Viewing American Hegemony from the Ukrainian Crisis,” which is published under the penname “Zhong Sheng.”
 [Zhong Sheng Series]